lavafroth/okiiparty/README.md

 ## Stream

-- Use a web browser to connect to the server on the port used during deployment.
+- Use a web browser to connect to the server on the deployed port.
 For example: http://localhost:8000
 - Ask your friends to join the party.

----

-okiiparty made with ❤️ for pookie